xizhonghua/GreenDC-Summary/papers/Dong00-schedule-dynamic-msg-tdma.md

 - When convert the problem to graphic problem, what criteria do the authors use to assign the weight to edges and how do the weights corresponding to scheduling jitters

 ### Extension
 - When assigning a new message, it seems the author does not take into account of future arriving message.
+Thus we might assuming that messages are predictable, then how can the performance can further improved?
 - The dynamic\_greedy algorithm might be improved by taking the scheduling jitterrs into account when assigning the remaining constants (line 9 in Figure 2).
 - Consider the case when the bandwidth is not a constant, but varies over time.
-- Assuming that messages are predictable, how can the performance can further improved?
+- Taking into account of transmission failure.
+What if the transmission in some slot fails, and needs to be recovered as soon as possible.

 ### Paper Contents